I’ll forgive you if you’ve never heard of a tandem garage.

 What’s the Difference Between a Tandem Garage and a Double Garage?

 A double garage offers enough space to park more than a single vehicle, mostly side by side.
-You can choose to have a single door for two parking slots or decide to have two separate entrances.
+You can choose a single door for two parking slots or two separate entrances.
 But how is this garage different from a tandem garage?

 Here are the main differences between these garage models.